11avnishkumar/cpp/README.md

   opt to not provide the any argument in this case the default argument provided to the constructor will works and still the same constructor will be called/invoked.

-  // therfore we can comment out the default constructor/user-defined-constructor
+  // therefore we can comment out the default constructor/user-defined-constructor
   // which we have created.

   */

 ```

-## Exception Handling
+## 18-Exception Handling

  Throwing integer type Exception